 Editor’s note: This article is over 30 pages long with 14,000+ words.
 We encourage you to read it, however we know many will be looking for a brief summary.
 There are two sections at the end of the article titled “Recommendations and Conclusions” and “Executive Summary”.
 Give those a read if you want a condensed version.
 You can also download this article in PDF form by clicking the link here.
-Finally, this will be available in audio form very soon!

 The Confused Biology of Sex

 Sex and gender, while frequently used as synonyms, are not the same thing.
 We will not treat them as the same thing here.
 The notion that sex is a biological designation while gender is a societal construct is often put forth.
 However, that dichotomy does not hold up to scrutiny, as we will discuss.
 Some definitions are in order.